Discover the living landscape through the eyes of the creatures and plants that inhabit wild spaces!

 Classes are led by Horn Farm Center Woodland Steward, Wilson Alvarez.

-2021 Living Landscape Class Offerings (click to register):
+2021 Guided Nature Walk Offerings (click to register):

 Horn Farm Center Health and Safety Policy

-- Participants are required to bring a mask and wear it when proper physical distancing cannot be maintained.
-We have a limited supply on hand if you forget yours.
+- Participants are required to bring a mask and wear it when indoors, unless you are fully vaccinated.

 - Do not attend if sick or recovering.